Kansas City Roos men's basketball: History

-Zvosec was an assistant coach on Demopoulos' staff and was promotoed to head coach.
+Zvosec was an assistant coach on Demopoulos' staff and was promoted to head coach.
 He made an early impression as the Kangaroos head coach going 18–11 in his first season in 2001–02.
-In 2004–05, the Kangaroos went 16–12, 12–4 conference and a second-place finish.
+In 2004–05, the Kangaroos went 16–12 overall, 12–4 conference and a second-place finish.
 The Kangaroos had three winning seasons and another .500 season under Zvosec with an overall record of 84–91 (.480).
 The most notable player of this era is Michael Watson, the program's all-time leading scorer.
 His jersey number (22) is retired by the Kangaroos.